-In my own life, I have invested in extensive travel with my wife and my family.
-During the past 25 years, my wife and I have visited all seven continents, 85 countries, and the north and south polar regions twice each.
-We have taken the family along on many of our trips.
-These trips have created great memories for all our family, which are priceless experiences.
+In my own life, I have invested in extensive travel experiences with my wife and family.
+During the past 30 years, my wife and I have visited all seven continents, 91 countries (aiming for 100), and the north and south polar regions twice.
+We have taken the family along on 27 of these trips.
+These trips have created great memories for all our family and are priceless experiences.
+(See below and pages 52 and 53.)